 Cookie cutters for Dog treats

-We have a few sets of cutters for treats.
-This is the set I use most often.
+This is the set of cookie cutters that I have.
 They are inexpensive and work like a charm.
 They cut neat, clean edges, which make pretty treats.

 This counts for something in my book, especially if you are giving them as gifts.